 Renee, during an art conversation in front of Fitz Henry Lane paintings

 at Cape Ann Museum, summed it up with these moving words:

 "Art is for everybody.
 Art belongs to the whole world."

 THANK YOU FOR VISITING THIS SITE!

-You can find out more on my Workshops Page and the About/Contact Page.
+I welcome any questions.
+You can find out more on my About/Contact page & Workshops Page.